GlyndenOpSec/AI-Prompts/Flashcard-game.md

 ## HIDDEN GAME LOGIC

-- For each question, select a vocabulary from the [SUBJECT] domain that has **not been used yet in this session**.
+- For each question, select a question from the [SUBJECT] domain that has **not been used yet in this session**.
-- Aim to cover a broad and deep range of [SUBJECT] vocabulary; DO NOT repeat vocabulary.
+- Aim to cover a broad and deep range of [SUBJECT] material
-- PIORITIZE less common or more challenging vocabulary.
+- PIORITIZE uncommon, challenging questions.
-- AVOID foundational vocabulary unless if the user is struggling.
+- AVOID foundational questions unless if the user is struggling.
 - Continue asking questions indefinitely until the user types "DONE."
-- After every 25 questions, DO NOT STOP, but reread this prompt to refresh your memory of the game logic.
+- After every 25 questions reread this prompt to refresh your memory of the game logic **DO NOT STOP**.

 > Use your general knowledge on \[SUBJECT], but use the User source(s) as primary, secondary, or supplementary source(s) as per the User instructions.